smithfarm/ceph-auto-aws/README.rst

 Computing Cloud (EC2) and Virtual Private Cloud (VPC).
 That means you can login via a web browser and access the EC2 and VPC dashboards.

-This document further assumes you are running a recent (as of March 2016) openSUSE or SUSE Linux Enterprise platform.

-Nothing in this document is guaranteed to work (see License, above).
+Nothing in this document is guaranteed to work (see the licenses, above).

 Early steps
 ===========